Dev-Torisima/Imqutive/README.md

 The license currentry ALL Rights Reserved.
 A new license is being drafted.

-This is image operations code.
+This is codes for image operations or etc.